ykzZa/LeetCode/README.md

 *Best result: 0ms (beats 100%), 37.68MB (beats 84.71%)*

+**Problem #0058**

+The algorithm scans the string from end to start to find the length of the last word.
+It skips trailing spaces, then counts characters until the next space is encountered.
+It returns the number of characters in the last word or zero if no word is found.

+*Best result: 0ms (beats 100%), 35.55MB (beats 97.32%)*

 **Problem #0066**

 The algorithm increments the given array of digits representing a number by one, handling carry-over by iterating from the least significant digit to the most significant, and creates a new array if all digits are 9.